sy77777en/video_annotation_folk/labels_markdown/lighting_setup/color_grading/index.md

 <h3>📖 Definition:</h3>
-Is the video entirely in black and white, with no color present?
+Is the video entirely in black and white, with no chromatic colors, and only black, white, or shades of gray?

 <details>
 <summary><h4> Question (Definition)</h4></summary>